29. Barlow Pass – PCT North

 The portion of the Pacific Crest Trail (PCT, 2000) heading north from Barlow Pass features prime old growth on the south flank of Mount Hood.
 The fragmented noble fir forest found in the vicinity of Barlow Pass and nearby Bennett Pass was one of the finest in Oregon prior to clearcutting, and still boasts some noteworthy stands.
 The hike begins on the edge of an old noble fir forest, and ascends from there into a Pacific silver fir and mountain hemlock forest, and finally emerges in a subalpine zone where whitebark pine and subalpine fir persevere.
 A stunning view of Mount Hood caps the hike.

 Pick up the PCT from the east side of the parking area and head left back toward the highway.
 After a quarter mile, cross Highway 35 to pick up the trail by the end of the guardrail.
-The trail bisects a relatively small clearcut ½ mile later, and then enters a glorious stand of old noble fir and Douglas-fir.
+The trail bisects a more open area ½ mile later, and then enters a glorious stand of old noble fir and Douglas-fir.
 The long, seemingly taper-free, noble fir trunks tower high overhead on this productive site.

 Pacific silver fir and mountain hemlock gradually replace noble fir and Douglas-fir as the trail gains elevation, leaving the species behind approximately 2 miles from the trailhead.
 Continue up the PCT through excellent examples of high-elevation old growth to timberline where islands and peninsulas of subalpine fir and whitebark pine intersperse with mountain meadows populated with impressive beargrass stands.